 DIRECTIONS: Complete the following activities based on the essay, Americans: Paradox and Dream by John Steinbeck.
+Type your responses and share your Google Document with shanson@haywood.k12.nc.us and tjudy@haywood.k12.nc.us.

-A) Read the attached article at least twice: read through it once for general ideas, and then read more slowly and closely for meaning .
+A) Read the attached article at least twice: read through it once for general ideas, and then read more slowly and closely for meaning.
 Highlight or underline any ideas, quotes, or other examples of supporting evidence you think are important.